200ok-vc/200ok.vc/src/views/content/founders.md

 ### Do you offer Advisory Services?

-We focus on making investments in startups and providing assistance alongside that investment.
-However, if you need more time from someone in our group, you should feel free to reach out to them and propose a formal advisory relationship.
-The [FAST](https://fi.co/fast) agreement from Founders Institute is a useful tool here.
+If you are looking for an advisor, please let us know.
+The [FAST](https://fi.co/fast) agreement from Founders Institute is a useful tool for setting something up.